justinbreese/dse-opscenter-api-examples/README.md

 Create a repo that you want the nodes to download DSE from.
 You can use this to use your DataStax Academy credentials.

 # create-config_profile.py
 Configuration profiles are important so you know how what settings the cluster, DCs, and nodes are configured to.
+Here you can configure changes in dse.yaml, cassandra.yaml, etc.

 # run-job.py
 Jobs are used to configure or install nodes, DCs, or the cluster.
 Be sure to modify the `job-type` and the `job-scope` as needed for the job that you are trying to do.

 # the end
 There you go!
 Some quick and dirty API examples.
 For some more advanced examples, checkout one of my other repos which uses the OpsCenter API to setup a multi-cloud DSE cluster: https://github.com/justinbreese/dse-multi-cloud-demo/setup.py

+Full reference to the LCM API can be found here: https://docs.datastax.com/en/opscenter/6.7/api/docs/lcm_overview.html#lcm-overview